cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 <p align="center"><img alt="Browsers and web servers communicating back-and-forth using HTTP requests and responses." src="/img/tutorial/rest-api/Web_Servers.png" width="640" /></p>

-Before we delve deeper into RESTful APIs, let's start from its origins and make sure that we all agree on what a _web server_ is.
+Before we delve deeper into RESTful APIs, let's start from their origins and make sure that we all agree on what a _web server_ is.

-From a hardware point-of-view, a web **server** is a physical computer that stores and **_serves_** data over the Internet, and that includes everything from HTML documents, CSS stylesheets, images and video files.
+From a hardware point-of-view, a web **server** is a physical computer that stores and **_serves_** data over the Internet, and that includes everything from HTML documents, CSS stylesheets, images, and video files.

 Furthermore, every web server must run an **HTTP server**.
-That's a piece of software that takes-in URLs and processes them to deliver content back to the end-users, while using the HTTP protocol to facilitate the sharing of information over the Internet.
+That's a piece of software that takes in URLs and processes them to deliver content back to the end-users while using the HTTP protocol to facilitate the sharing of information over the Internet.

 :::tip
 And if the URL is wrong, the server will generate a response with the infamous 404 code instead.